What was it?

 58 liters of green paint

-When Alÿs recreated his São Paulo walk in Jerusalem in 2004, it was titled The Green Line: Sometimes doing something poetic can become something political, and sometimes doing something political can become poetic.
+When Alÿs recreated his São Paulo walk in Jerusalem in 2004, it was titled The Green Line: Sometimes doing something poetic can become political, and sometimes doing something political can become poetic.
 It has also been dubbed Walk through Jerusalem.

 Alÿs used 58 liters of green paint and traced the line of nearly 24 kilometers, passing through Jerusalem, as filmmaker Julien Devaux filmed.